 The Common-Factor Model

-This model suggests that there’s no direct relationship between anxiety and AUD.
-Instead, a third variable may contribute to the development of the two disorders, like genetic predisposition and personality traits.
+The Common-Factor Model suggests no direct relationship between anxiety and AUD.
+Instead, a third variable may contribute to the development of the two disorders, like genetic predisposition and/or personality traits.

-While this method is not commonly relied on to identify connections between anxiety and AUD, it can be useful to consider when seeking treatment.
-Reviewing family or genetic history with a trusted treatment professional can provide individuals with a clearer sense of where their experience stems from and which recovery method(s) work best.
+While this method is not commonly relied on to identify connections between anxiety and AUD, it can be useful to consider when seeking treatment for either disorder, as they both have the potential to stem from genetics or other environmental elements.
+Reviewing family or genetic history with a trusted treatment professional can give individuals a clearer sense of where their experience stems from and which recovery method(s) work best.

 The Self-Medication Model

 Sometimes those who experience anxiety turn to practices of self-medication.
 This could mean that they are consuming alcohol to soothe feelings of anxiety or to prevent the onset of anxiety.
-Over time, this practice can lead to the development of an AUD.
+Though it may feel like an immediate catharsis, over time, this practice of self-medicating with drinking can lead to the development of an AUD.

 The Substance-Induced Anxiety Model